This whole Meyer lemon cake is intensely lemony! It’s made with the entire lemon and semolina flour, drizzled with an olive oil and yogurt glaze.

 Well, not really like that, but it does have an enticing aroma while in the oven.

 The resulting crumb is moist.
 And lemony.

 So lemony, with just a tiny bit of bitterness from the peel.
 If you enjoy candied citrus peel, you’ll know the kind of sweet bitterness I’m talking about.

 Emiko posted a recipe for an old-fashioned Italian semolina cake on her blog – I would love a bite of that, too!

 whole meyer lemon semolina cake with yogurt-olive oil glaze

-This cake is baked in a small (sometimes called a "mini" or half-size) Bundt pan.
-If you don't have that size pan, you can use a 6 - 8 cup fluted pan, but the height of the cake will be shorter.
+This cake is baked in a "mini" or half-size Bundt pan.
+If you don't have that size pan, you can make the cake in a 9" cake pan or 8" square baking pan instead.

 - 1 tablespoon plus 1 stick butter (1/2 cup), at room temperature

 - 1 tablespoon plus 1 cup all-purpose flour

 - ¼ teaspoon baking powder